katielevy1/UniMarket/README.md

-# react-webpack2
+# UniMarket
-Boilerplate for React built with Webpack2
+A marketplace for students to sell and buy university related products.

 ## setup
 * `npm install`